acidus99/warez-book/Book/0 - Preface.md

 ## Glossary

 * **0day**.
 Refers to the most bleeding-edge access to pirate releases.
-Its derivation is that access comes “0 days” since its release.Addline.
+Its derivation is that access comes “0 days” since its release.

+* **Addline**.
 The command that will add a user to a topsite.
 This command contains the user’s Internet Protocol (IP) details, ident mask, and other security features.

 * **Affiliate**.
 An arrangement whereby a release group is associated with a topsite and “pres” its releases on that site.
 It can also refer to the affiliation of courier groups with a site.